1frencho/web-apple-music-demo/README.md

 ## Technologies used

-- Vanilla JS (Build with Vite)
+- React with Typescript (Build with Vite)
-- TypeScript

 ## Libraries used: